7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 }
 ```

+ - *[0] IMPLICIT* of *SEQUENCE*
+ - `0xD81` bytes
+ - offset [`0x89`, `0xE0D`]

-Here, `certificates` contains two certificates with aggregated size of *0xD81* bytes from offset *0x89* to offset *0xE0D*.
-It starts with byte *0xA0* indicates *[0] IMPLICIT*.
+Here, `certificates` contains two certificates with aggregated size of `0xD81`.
 The first certificate with size *0x5FF* starts from offset *0x8D* and ends at offset *0x68F*.
 The second certificate with size 0x77A starts from offset 0x690 and ends at offset 0xE0D.
 Please keep the start and end of offset the certificates in mind, because we need them to calculating the thumbprint in future subsection.
 For simplicity, we only parse the first certificate and ignore the second one.
 Do it as your practice!

 The most important and the only field we delve into here is `TBSCertificate`.
 It contains a *SEQUENCE* of 10 fields: `version`, `serialNumber`, `signature`, `issuer`, `validity`, `subject`, `subjectPublicKeyInfo`, `issuerUniqueID`, `subjectUniqueID`, `extensions`.